jendave/starforged-custom-compendiums/README.md

 * Want your Oracle included?
 Contact us on the [Ironsworn/Starforged Discord](https://discord.com/channels/437120373436186625/867434336201605160)!

 # Module Installation
-To install the module, search for `Starforged` in the `Add-On Modules` tab of Foundry.
+To install the module, search for `Starforged` in the `Add-On Modules` tab of of the Foundry VTT game setup screen.
+Then click on `Install`.

-Or use this URL:
+Or use this URL and click on `Install`:

 ```
 https://github.com/jendave/starforged-custom-oracles/releases/latest/download/module.json